mateuszmalinowski/visual_turing_test-tutorial/README.md

 ## Warning
 The framework is under the continous development, and hence it is not warranted that API won't change in the future.
-To avoid adaptations to new API, I encourage to use a fork from a fixed time stamp.
+To avoid adaptations to new API, you can clone from a specific commit hash.

 ## Tested on
  * Python 2.7.3